Welcome to today's edition of the Rush 24-7 podcast.

 Payroll taxes, FICA, the only funding source for Social Security.

-If we let's let's say it is a 50% cut in the payroll tax for a while.
+Let's say it is a 50% cut in the payroll tax for a while.

-Um, then tell me it's not a Ponzi scheme.
+Then tell me it's not a Ponzi scheme.

 The only funding mechanism cut in half.

-And yet, benefits are still gonna flow.
+And yet benefits are still going to flow?

 Ha ha.

-A lot of seasoned citizens are complaining, they have a had a cost of living increase under Obama.
+They haven't had a cost of living increase under Obama.

-If the payroll tax is cut, now see if I'm a seasoned citizen.
+If the payroll tax is cut.

 That is the only way my program's funded.

-We're gonna stimulate the economy that way.
+We're going to stimulate the economy that way.

-No, I'm not saying whether I'm for it or not yet, folks.
+Now, I'm not saying whether I'm for it or not yet, folks.

 I'm just putting all of this on the table.

-The American Jobs Bill, the Affordable Health Care for America Act, the American Recovery Investment Act, names to mislead, lies, deceit.
+The American Jobs Bill, the Affordable Health Care for America Act, the America Recovery Investment Act.

-I I've I feel sorry for anybody who follows this stuff and the media, they lap this up like hungry cats and dogs.
+And the media, they lap this up like hungry cats and dogs.

 They just lap it up, whatever it is.

-We ought to be able to bring lawsuits against the president.
+These are job-killing bills with names so fraudulent that we ought to be able to bring lawsuits against the president.

-Anybody else connected to it?
+Anybody else connected it?

 They don't do what they promised.

-These bills, the American's Job Act, the Affordable Health Care for America Act, right?
+These bills, the Americans' Job Act, the Affordable Health Care for America Act, right?

 They don't do what they're advertised, kind of like Social Security.

-You're guiding light.
+Welcome back, your guiding light.

-A way of life.
+A man, a legend, a way of life.

 Learn it, love it, live it.